Unthrottled/spring-webflux/notes.md

 How?
 ---

-todo: Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

 This can be done by utilizing a **Non-Blocking** programming paradigm.
 A **push-based** system does not necessarily need to block work from happening.